• Home

 After cutting your wood to size, you’ll want to sand all edges and dust off the surface.

-Next, apply 1-2 coats of chalk paint.
+Next, apply 1-2 coats of this chalk paint.
 Chalk paint dries quickly, but you should still wait 20-30 minutes in between coats.

 “Why use chalk paint,” you might ask?
-It gives a smooth, matte finish that looks like bona fide farmhouse decor.
+It gives a smooth, matte finish that looks like bonafide farmhouse decor.

 *Pro Tip: My hubby and I use this chalky paint additive to turn any regular latex paint into chalk paint.